spatie/visit/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via Homebrew:

 ```bash
 brew install visit-cli